-Bradley Beal Calls Out Kent Bazemore Over ‘Subliminal’ Comments: ‘You a Straight Lame’
+Bradley Beal Calls Out Kent Bazemore Over ‘Subliminal’ Hamstring Comments: ‘You a Straight Lame’

 He continued in another tweet: “@24Bazemore you don’t know me or shit about me bruh!!!
 You don’t know why I go out there and play and it damn sure ain’t for another man’s approval!!!
 You a straight LAME!!!
 But it don’t surprise me coming from you, thats what’s yo type do!!”

-But that wasn’t all Beal had to say:
+But that wasn’t all Beal had to say.
+Read his other tweets calling out Bazemore’s “goofy shit” below.